Kordula Schulz-Asche: Career in state politics

 From 1983 until 1985, Schulz-Asche was a member of the State Parliament of Berlin.

 Schulz-Asche later served as a member of the State Parliament of Hesse from 2003 to 2013.
 In that capacity, she was her parliamentary group's spokesperson for social, demographic, health and disability policy.

+Alongside Tarek Al-Wazir, Schulz-Asche led her party’s delegation in the negotiations to form its first-ever coalition government with the Christian Democratic Union (CDU) under the leadership of Volker Bouffier following the 2013 state elections.

-Member of the German Parliament, 2013–present
+Member of the German Parliament, 2013–2025

 Schulz-Asche first became a member of the Bundestag in the 2013 German federal election.

-In parliament, Schulz-Asche has since been a member of the Health Committee.
+In parliament, Schulz-Asche was a member of the Health Committee.
 In 2022, she also joined the Subcommittee on Global Health.
-For her parliamentary group she is spokesperson for care policy and for policy on the elderly.
+For her parliamentary group, she was spokesperson for care policy and for policy on the elderly.

-In addition to her committee assignments, Schulz-Asche is part of the Parliamentary Friendship Group for the States of East Africa, which is in charge of maintaining inter-parliamentary relations with Ethiopia, Burundi, Djibouti, Eritrea, Kenya, Rwanda, Somalia, Sudan and Uganda.
+In addition to her committee assignments, Schulz-Asche was part of the Parliamentary Friendship Group for the States of East Africa, which is in charge of maintaining inter-parliamentary relations with Ethiopia, Burundi, Djibouti, Eritrea, Kenya, Rwanda, Somalia, Sudan and Uganda.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 German elections, Schulz-Asche was part of her party's delegation in the working group on health, co-chaired by Katja Pähle, Maria Klein-Schmeink and Christine Aschenberg-Dugnus.

+In early 2024, Schulz-Asche announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.